jaredjgebel/project_djello/README.md

 # "Djello" Task Manager

 This application allows for the tracking of tasks on teams - similar to Trello.
 Each user can create boards, lists, and cards to organize tasks while auto-tracking changes.
 I took on this project as an opportunity to learn about integrating several technologies in a full-stack, ready-for-production application.
-I dealt with the challenges of adding several layers to the app, including creating a REST API, managing a PostgreSQL environment, and using React and Redux to control the front end and create ddynamic views.
+I dealt with the challenges of adding several layers to the app, including creating a REST API, managing a PostgreSQL environment, and using React and Redux to control the front end and create dynamic views.
 I also took the opportunity to set up my own Webpack configuration, and test out the tools available once you can start customizing your own build procedure.

 ## Overall application structure